 Q. What type of support services and academic services do you offer students?

 A. Housed on the law campus itself and located in Holland Hall, the Office of Student Affairs provides and coordinates a variety of services that include: academic counseling and support, registration, financial aid, multicultural programming, exchange and study abroad programs and orientation.
-In addition, the Center for Career Development (CDC) coordinates recruiting activities between students, alumni and employers.
-The CDC also provides law students and alumni with a wide range of career resources including individual career counseling and career education workshops and programs.
+In addition, the Center for Career Development (CCD) coordinates recruiting activities between students, alumni and employers.
+The CCD also provides law students and alumni with a wide range of career resources including individual career counseling and career education workshops and programs.

 Q. As members of the law school community, do students have access to all university facilities?